NREL/BEEAM/Scripts/Converter Empirical Model Fitting/Readme.md

 The `import_measured_converter_data` function expects two files within a common
 directory: `Power_data.csv` and `Harmonics.csv`.
 These files must be in comma-separated values (CSV) files format using `,` as a delimiter.
-They may have any number of labeled columns, but *must* at a minimum include the following columns (with exact names as specified and correct units):
+They may have any number of labeled columns, but *must* include the following columns (with exact names as specified and correct units):

 - Columns in *Power_data.csv*:
   - `Input Active Power (W)`: Converter AC input power (sum across all harmonics)